Convergence of the complete electromagnetic fluid system to the full compressible magnetohydrodynamic equations: Introduction and Main Results

 \section{Introduction and Main Results}

-The electromagnetic dynamics studies the flow of an electrically conducting fluid in the presence of an electromagnetic field.
-In the electromagnetic dynamics the flow and the electromagnetic field are closely connected with each other, hence the fundamental system of the electromagnetic dynamics usually contains the hydrodynamical equations and the electromagnetic ones.
-The complete electromagnetic fluid system includes the conservation of mass, momentum, and energy to the fluid, the Maxwell system, and the conservation of electric charge, which take the form (\!\!\cite{Im,K,EM})
+Electromagnetic dynamics studies the motion of an electrically conducting fluid in the presence of an electromagnetic field.
+In electromagnetic dynamics the fluid and the electromagnetic field are connected closely with each other, hence the fundamental system of electromagnetic dynamics usually contains the hydrodynamical equations and the electromagnetic ones.
+The complete electromagnetic fluid system includes the conservation of mass, momentum, and energy to the fluid, the Maxwell system to the electromagnetic field, and the conservation of electric charge, which take the forms (\!\cite{Im,K,EM})